 When a third-party recruiter tells you that the salary of a job you’re up for is nonnegotiable, should you take that assertion at face value?
 Perhaps not.

 On the Forbes blog The Salary Chronicles, Erica Gellerman presented the case of an HR professional who was approached by a recruiter about a job that sounded intriguing but was listed with an unpromising salary range, $75,000 to $82,000, when the candidate was already earning $80,000 at a job she loved.
 However, the candidate went ahead with the interviews, got along well with company personnel, and was excited to hear about the company’s generous tuition-reimbursement package, as she’d been wanting to go to graduate school but couldn’t currently afford it.

 As the time for salary negotiations approached, the recruiter repeatedly coached the candidate not to try to negotiate because she was already earning at the top of the company’s pay range.
 Due to her own experience in HR, the candidate recognized that the recruiter had a hidden motivation to please her client (the company) that would lead her to advise taking whatever salary the company offered.
 The candidate also sensed that the company was eager to get her on board.

 She did some research and determined that $82,000 to $87,000 was a more appropriate range than $75,000 to $82,000, given the position and her experience.
 She said as much at her final interview with the organization.
 After some consideration, the company ended up offering her $85,000 with the possibility of a year-end bonus equivalent to 10% of her salary.
 “I was thrilled and accepted,” the woman told Gellerman.

 The lesson?
 Recruiters have hidden financial and other interests that may clash with your own interest in negotiating for a higher salary and other benefits.
-Rather than taking a recruiter’s advice at face value, do some research to arrive at your own conclusions about whether negotiating is appropriate.
+Rather than taking a recruiter’s advice at face value, do some research to arrive at your own conclusions about whether your salary expectations are appropriate.